-If a taxpayer acts within Indiana Code § 6-1.1-15-1's relatively short deadline for appealing an assessment, the taxpayer may assert all grounds upon which he believes the assessor erred in valuing his property.
+If a taxpayer acts within Indiana Code 6-1.1-15-1's relatively short deadline for appealing an assessment, the taxpayer may assert all grounds upon which he believes the assessor erred in valuing his property.
 Those appeals are filed with the Board on Form 131 petitions.
 Even if the taxpayer misses Ind.
-Code § 6-1.1-15-1's deadline, he may still appeal the assessment using a Form 133 petition.
-But the taxpayer may only raise objective errors; he may not challenge qualitative or discretionary decisions that require subjective judgment.

-Although the Petitioner filed Form 131 petitions with the Board, the Petitioner started the process at the local level by filing Form 133 petitions and does not appear to dispute that, if its appeals are to be considered timely, they must be treated as Form 133 petitions.
-The Petitioner claims that its parcels-which it describes as the common areas of a residential neighborhood that are subject to restrictions on their transfer and use-have zero market value-in-use.
-To make that determination, however, one must do far more than simply add or subtract predetermined costs from assessment regulations-the type of straightforward objective determination for which the Form 133 process was designed.
+Code 6-1.1-15-1's deadline, he may still appeal the assessment using a Form 133 petition.
+But the taxpayer may only raise objective errors; he may not challenge qualitative or discretionary decisions that require the exercise of subjective judgment.
+Here, the Petitioner used Form 133 petitions to claim that its parcels, which the Petitioner describes as common areas of a residential neighborhood that are subject to restrictions on their transfer and use, have zero market value-in-use.
+That, however, differs from simply adding or subtracting pre-determined costs from assessment regulations-the type of straightforward objective determination for which the Form 133 process was designed.
 Instead, the Petitioner's claims require applying evidence external to those assessment regulations to make a qualitative decision about the value of its property.
 And that inherently requires subjective judgment.
-The Board therefore dismisses the Petitioner's appeals.
+The Board therefore dismisses the Petitioner's Form 133 petitions.